A decision-theoretic approach to dealing with uncertainty in quantum mechanics

 In general, when You don't know with certainty what value \(\uket\) assumes, we'll still assume that You can order the acts \(\act{A}\), but we'll not require, as Savage would have us do, that this ordering should be total.

-\begin{DMbackass}[DTB] Your beliefs about the value of~\(\uket\) in~\(\statespace\) lead You to strictly prefer some uncertain rewards in~\(\utilities\) to others, which leads to a strict preference relation~\(\betterthan\) on the set of uncertain rewards~\(\utilities\) and therefore also on the set of acts, or measurements,~\(\measurements\). \end{DMbackass} By a \emph{strict preference} relation, we mean an irreflexive and transitive binary relation (a so-called \emph{strict partial order}); and when \(\utilities\) is a vector space, as we'll argue that it is further on, we'll assume that it's also a vector ordering.
-We repeat that there's no totality assumption: it's \emph{not assumed} that You think incomparable measurements --- measurements~\(\measurement{A}\) and \(\measurement{B}\) for which neither \(\utility{A}(\uket)>\utility{B}(\uket)\) nor \(\utility{A}(\uket)<\utility{B}(\uket)\) holds --- are necessarily equivalent, so that You're indifferent between them.
+\begin{DMbackass}[DTB] Your beliefs about the value of~\(\uket\) in~\(\statespace\) lead You to strictly prefer some uncertain rewards in~\(\utilities\) to others, which leads to a strict preference relation~\(\betterthan\) on the set of uncertain rewards~\(\utilities\) and therefore also on the set of acts, or measurements,~\(\measurements\). \end{DMbackass} By a \emph{strict preference} relation, we mean an irreflexive and transitive binary relation (a so-called \emph{strict partial order}).\footnote{When \(\utilities\) is a vector space, as we'll argue that it is further on, we'll assume that it's also a vector ordering.} We see this requirement as fairly weak, and in some sense minimal, as there are only two ways it can be violated: first, if there's some \(\utility{A}\in\utilities\) that's strictly preferred to itself, which seems to run counter to the preference being called `strict'; and second, if there are \(\utility{A},\utility{B},\utility{C}\in\utilities\) such that \(\utility{A}\betterthan\utility{B}\) and \(\utility{B}\betterthan\utility{C}\) but not \(\utility{A}\betterthan{\utility{C}}\), which is a violation of transitivity.\footnote{That we're only looking at \emph{strict} preferences here, implies that we'll remain silent about what it means for two uncertain rewards to be \emph{equivalent} to each other, or for You to be \emph{indifferent} between them.
+As we'll see, restricting ourselves to strict preferences is already enough to get to a notion of quantum probabilities.
+Also dealing with indifference would lead to a richer framework, but for reasons of parsimony, we'll leave that for future research.
+See for instance Ref.~\cite{quaeghebeur2015:statement} for ways of going beyond strict preferences.} We repeat that there's no totality assumption: it's \emph{not assumed} that You think incomparable measurements --- measurements~\(\measurement{A}\) and \(\measurement{B}\) for which neither \(\utility{A}(\uket)>\utility{B}(\uket)\) nor \(\utility{A}(\uket)<\utility{B}(\uket)\) holds --- are necessarily equivalent, so that You're indifferent between them.